wanx-troopers/wanx-troopers.github.io/hidden-knowledge.md

 `SaveLatent` and `LoadLatent` nodes from ComfyUI native can be used to save/load latents to/from file.
 Connect output from `LoadLatent` to `samples` input of `WanVideo Sampler` if needed.

+>  it's just clumsy to use because ... it saves to output folder but load only looks from input folder

 Running high with CFG 3.5/3.5/3.5 improves prompt adherence compared to 3.5/1/1.

 Comfy native contains `Empty Audio` node.